DerrickhSun/Mat-Mul-Opt/README.md

 -I tried a different way to perform mul that had to set up SIMD more often but had better blocking, in the hopes that it would be faster
 -The version with worse blocking turned out to operate faster, however, so I began to revert it back -Due to time constraints, I didn't implement blocking in the selected method in order to be able to code it faster and do more testing instead
--This also let me use #pragma omp parallel for, since the faster, short-cut version of my original code possessed fewer nested loops and didn't cause the issues that plagued me earlier
+-This allowed me to write a result-based answer that only iterated over the terms of the result matrix -This also let me use #pragma omp parallel for, since the faster, short-cut version of my original code possessed fewer nested loops and didn't cause the issues that plagued me earlier
 -I added SIMD and unrolling to the new multiplication function -Funnily enough, this hastily thrown-together version did better than both of its predecessors; however, it was still slow, at only x18 speed up even with SIMD and omp implemented... which was incredibly strange, but not much I could do about it